enriquebv/v-drag-drop-directive/README.md

 * It will use directives (`v-drag`, `v-drop`) to already existing elements to **avoid ugly and excesive syntax/components**.
 * Using touch, it will fire native Drag N' Drop events (`@dragenter`, `@dragleave`, `@dragstart`...), same reason.
-  * Events passed to handler when using touch will be [TouchEvent](https://developer.mozilla.org/en-US/docs/Web/API/TouchEvent).
+  * Events passed to handler when using touch will be the original [TouchEvent](https://developer.mozilla.org/en-US/docs/Web/API/TouchEvent).
   * If it's needed, you can define different event handlers when toch it's used (`@dragstart:touch`, etc).
 * It will provide the ability to use a handle to drag.